 | Born 1955, Iowa

-David Shimotakahara is a dancer.
-He was the founder and Artistic Director of GroundWorks in 1998, dedicated to the creation, production and presentation of new work in Dance.
-Based in Cleveland OH, this group of outstanding artists has introduced dance lovers and neophytes alike to an experience that is unconventional, yet deeply human and resonating.
+David Shimotakahara is the founder and Executive Artistic Director of GroundWorks DanceTheater dedicated to the creation, production and presentation of new work in Dance.
+Based in Cleveland OH, since 1998 this group of outstanding artists has introduced dance lovers and neophytes alike to an experience that is unconventional, yet deeply human and resonating.
 GroundWorks continually evolves through Shimotakahara’s unending commitment to seek collaboration and input from ground-breaking nationally and internationally renowned choreographers.
 This commitment informs how GroundWorks sees itself in relation to its community, by asking how the company can use its artistry to inspire and empower collaboration and creativity in others.
-By never settling, by stretching even its own definition of what is possible in dance, the company, now in its 19th season, continues to grow and attract new audiences.
+By never settling, by stretching even its own definition of what is possible in dance, the company, now in its 23rd season, continues to grow and attract new audiences.